mahedjaved/AiCore_Hangman/README.md

 You can run any of the tasks as seperate cells in VSCode with Jupyter Notebook extensions installed

+Run the code by typing in the VSCode terminal `python ./milestone_5.py`

 # License information

 MIT License